jpritikin/coach/content/docs/me/psychoactive/salvia.md

 [^synesthesia]: Synesthesia juxtapositions the information from one sense into another (e.g., hearing colors).
-The medium where the gravity waves exist is not a sense per-se, but a property of attention.
+The medium where the gravity waves exist is not a sense per se, but a property of attention.

 [^doss2020]: Doss, M. K., May, D. G., Johnson, M. W., Clifton, J. M., Hedrick, S. L., Prisinzano, T. E., ... & Barrett, F. S. (2020).
 The acute effects of the atypical dissociative hallucinogen salvinorin A on functional connectivity in the human brain. *Scientific Reports, 10*(1), 1--12.